jonraem/dinosaur-api/README.md

+# dinosaur-api
-This is an Express application.
+This is an Express API for dinosaurs. 🦖